Marcao02/complaw-deeptech/linear_state_machine_language/pyL4/docs/wip/must-later may-later translation.md

 ## In action declarations

-If a rule of the following form occurs in the `Future` section of an `Action` declaration:
+If a rule of the following form occurs in the `Future` situation of an `Action` declaration:
 ```
 (if bool_term
 	(R must-later [A arg₁ arg₂] [event_td ≤ timedelta_term])
 )
 ```
-it is removed and the following is appended to the `Transform` section of the same `Action` declaration:
+it is removed and the following is appended to the `Transform` situation of the same `Action` declaration:
 ```
 (if bool_term
 	(must_R_A = [mapSet must_R_A (tuple arg₁ arg₂) timedelta_term])